 Learn how to create an abandoned cart text by reading How to Reduce Abandoned Cart Rate with SMS.

 How do I start sending abandoned cart emails?

 By now you should see that abandoned cart emails needn’t be too fancy.

 If you’re on Shopify, you can find out how to set up abandoned checkout recovery emails here.

-You see, abandoned cart emails are easy to set up, and really it should be something that everyone does given the high abandonment rates.
+Whether you're an online marketer or ecommerce store owner, abandoned cart emails are crucial to increase sales.
+They are easy to set up and really should be something everyone does, given the high average shopping cart abandonment rate.
 Learn from the pros above, and get started on recovering sales today.